-- ACCT 505 Accounting Essentials (1.5)
+ACCT 505 Accounting Essentials (1.5)

-- ECON 505 Microeconomics (1.5)
+ECON 505 Microeconomics (1.5)

-- ECON 506 Macroeconomics (1.5)
+ECON 506 Macroeconomics (1.5)

-- FIN 505 Essentials of Finance (1.5)
+FIN 505 Essentials of Finance (1.5)

-- MKTG 505 Marketing Essentials (1.5)
+MKTG 505 Marketing Essentials (1.5)

-- OPM 505 Introduction to Operations Management (1.5)
+OPM 505 Introduction to Operations Management (1.5)

-- OPRE 505 Fundamentals of Statistics (1.5)
+OPRE 505 Fundamentals of Statistics (1.5)

-- OPRE 506 Managerial Statistics (1.5)
+OPRE 506 Managerial Statistics (1.5)

-Required Core Courses (18 credits)
+Required Core Courses (16.5 credits)

-- ACCT 605 Performance Management and Accounting Controls (3)
+ACCT 605 Performance Management and Accounting Controls (3)

-- ECON 605 Business and Public Policy in a Global Economy (1.5)
+ECON 605 Business and Public Policy in a Global Economy (1.5)

-- ENTR 605 Creativity and the Entrepreneurial Mindset (1.5)
+ENTR 605 Creativity and the Entrepreneurial Mindset (1.5)

-- FIN 605 Financial Management (1.5)
+FIN 605 Financial Management (1.5)

-- INSS 605 IT for Business Transformation (3)
+INSS 605 IT for Business Transformation (3)

-- MGMT 605 Leading with Integrity (1.5)
+MGMT 605 Leading with Integrity (1.5)

-- MGMT 790 Strategic Management Capstone (3)
+MGMT 790 Strategic Management Capstone (3)

-- MKTG 605 Marketing Strategy (1.5)

-- OPRE 605 Business Analytics (1.5)
+OPRE 605 Business Analytics (1.5)

-Flexible Core Courses (9 credits)
+Flexible Core Courses (10.5 credits)

-- MGMT 615 Managing in a Dynamic Environment (3) - MGMT 625 Collaboration, Negotiation and Conflict Management (3)
+Choose one of the following:MGMT 615Managing in a Dynamic Environment (3)MGMT 625Collaboration, Negotiation and Conflict Management (3) or CNCM 513 Negotiations:Theory and Practice (3)

+5

-- MKTG 615 Entrepreneurial Marketing (1.5) - MKTG 625 Customers and Markets (1.5)
+MKTG 635 Entrepreneurial Marketing (3)

+MKTG 645 Customers and Markets (3)

-- OPM 615 Innovation and Project Management (3) - OPM 625 Operations and Supply Chain Management (3)
+OPM 615 Innovation and Project Management (3) OPM 625 Operations and Supply Chain Management (3)

-- FIN 615 Entrepreneurial Finance (1.5) - FIN 625 Corporate Finance (1.5)
+FIN 615 Entrepreneurial Finance (1.5) FIN 625 Corporate Finance (1.5)

 The MBA specializations are listed below.
 Students may choose the customized specialization to select any 9 credits of electives crossing business disciplines to stimulate their intellectual curiosity and/or to best match their career goals.
 To address a specific business interest, students may choose to earn the MBA with a defined specialization.
-In the online MBA, it is not guaranteed that students can specialize in any one specialization area online.
-Online MBA students customize their coursework based on online course availability and career objectives.
+Online MBA students customize their coursework based on online course availability or choose the data analytics, finance, leadership and management development or marketing online specializations.
 All MBA students should work with their academic adviser to determine what coursework works best for them to satisfy their 9 credits of MBA electives.